 Before a writer crafts a screenplay, they usually come up with a logline.
 At any stage of a production, a logline is a tool used to sell an idea.
-Movie loglines are short, so it’s easy to write out a bunch.
-Writing one that sells, however, is its own challenge.
-In this article, we’ll define logline; then we’ll break down some famous logline examples.
+Movie loglines are short, so writing out a bunch is easy.
+Writing one that sells, however, is its challenge.
+In this article, we’ll show you how to write a logline and break down some famous logline examples.

 Watch: Anatomy of a Screenplay — Ultimate Guide